Forecasts for the Somaliland Presidential Election Using Electoral Survey Data

 Below are 2024 Somaliland Presidential Election that will be held on November 13th, 2024.

-Those numbers are estimated, forecasted and predicted from analyses in different sources,
+Those numbers are estimated, forecast and predicted from analyses in different sources,

 educated and open minded in all regions of Somaliland.
 I’m emphasizing those numbers are

-According to our analyses, this exit poll aims to highlight reasons and arguments presented by
+According to our analyses, this surveyed poll aims to highlight reasons and arguments presented by

 supporters: